EndPointCorp/end-point-blog/2021/08/kubernetes.md

 Try `kubectl apply -k k8s` and you'll see that things are still working well.
 Try to connect to the web application pod and build and run the app.

-## Using bases, overlays and patches to create variants for production and development environments
+# Creating variants for production and development environments

 The crowning achievement of Kustomize is its ability to fascilitate multiple deployment variants.
 Variants, as the name suggests, are variations of deployment configurations that are ideal for setting up various execution environments for an application.
 Think development, staging, production, etc. All based on a common set of reusable configurations to avoid superfluous repetition.